kzkaed/CSS-Interns/README.md

 ### Sample Project Artifacts

-These students coded a website with html, css and javascript.
+These students coded a website with html, css and javascript while pairing with a crafter.
+Each was able to follow their own learning path and focus on unique technical interests within the scope of a website project.

 __Tristan__